-Patients also don’t have to worry about having multiple children.
-Now it’s still possible to have twins and triplets, the chances are limited with tubal reversal.
-After she goes through the surgery, she'll just need to be concience of using contreception unless she wants to continue having more children.
+Patients also don’t have to worry about having multiple children after tubal reversal.
+Now it’s still possible to have twins and triplets, but the chances are extremely limited after tubal reversal.
+After she goes through the surgery, thae patient will only need to be conscious of using contraception unless they would like to continue having more children.

 While many insurance plans do not cover reverse sterilization or infertility treatments, the majority will cover the diagnostic tests that help determine which treatment method is right for each patient.

 Keep in mind that, although the cost of a tubal reversal is fixed, the fees for facilities and anesthesia vary significantly, many times exceeding the cost of IVF.
 Due to these and other varying factors, tubal reversal cost averages around $25,000 or more.

 For women without infertility treatment coverage, the Fertility Center offers IVF packages starting at $10,900.
 This includes all treatment procedures, ultrasounds and labs, micromanipulation, cryopreservation, anesthesia and facility fees.
 Medication costs are additional.
 For qualified patients, we also have an IVF Refund program.

 Regardless of the procedure, financing is available.
 The Fertility Center guides each patient in choosing the option that best fits her budget.